blaylockbk/HorelS3-Archive/README.md

 You don't have to do anything with this.
 Just know it's here and that it is required to create those grib2 index files.
 When I copy the grib2 file to the S3 archive, I create these index files and move them to the S3 archive.
-This script is called by the above python script.
+This script is called by the above python scripts.

-____
-## To do:
-Implement a script to add new HRRR files to the S3 archive as soon as they are downloaded each day.
-(This whole download system needs to be more robust.
-I'd like to rewrite the download scripts in python becuase the datetime module is so much easier to use than shell scripting dates.)
-____
-## Gotchas
-### Rename files on S3
+---
+## Answers to other questions you might have...
+### How do I rename a file when I copy it to S3?
 You have to use the rclone-beta version if you want to rename files on the S3 archive.
+Use the `copyto` and `moveto` commands.

-### List files in alpha-numeric order
+### How do I list files in alpha-numeric order?
-Yep, can't do this at all.
-But, you can pipe the output to the sort command.
+rclone wont do this for you, but you can pipe the output to the sort command.
 For example:

 `rclone ls horelS3:HRRR/oper/sfc/20170109/ | sort -k 2`